amubits/HuggingFace-vs-Spark-NLP/README.md

 - Tokenize and prepare the data for training.
 - Fine-tune the DistilBERT model using Hugging Face's Trainer API.
 - Log metrics and results to MLflow and wrap the model for direct spam classification.

-## Support

-For any additional information or support, please raise an issue in the repository or contact the contributors.